The liberation of Mosul from ISIS is 'imminent,' US-led coalition says

 Why Mosul is crucial

-Last October, al-Abadi announced the start of the mission to retake Mosul, an effort that relied a diverse coalition of about 100,000 troops.
+Last October, al-Abadi announced the start of the mission to retake Mosul, an effort that relied on a diverse coalition of about 100,000 troops.
 Mosul is 560 kilometers (350 miles) northwest of Baghdad, and has been considered one of the main entry points for foreign coming into the country.

 Mosul is Iraq's biggest metropolis outside Baghdad, and gaining control of the city was one of ISIS' most significant strategic wins.
 When the terror group seized Mosul in June 2014, it also took control of more than 2.5 million people, and subjected some to horrors.